 Before getting into how to handle silicone buildup, it’s important to know a few things about it.
 Silicones and quats won’t buildup indefinitely.
 You only have so much hair and that hair only has so much surface space.
 So while buildup may leave you with hair that feels greasy or heavy, it doesn’t mean that you’ve done any permanent damage.

 As far as removing silicones from hair, one study found that washing once with a non-silicone-containing shampoo could remove up to 90% of the residue from a 2-in-1 shampoo and conditioner (Skin Pharmacology and Physiology).

 [Read More: Are Silicones in Hair Products Good or Bad?]

 Of course when you wash you want some silicone to stick — after all, that’s why they’re included in conditioners.
-But there may be other reasons besides making hair softer and easier to brush through, such as the matter of severely damaged or dyed hair.
+But there may be other reasons besides making hair softer and easier to brush through, there’s also the matter of those with severely damaged or dyed hair.

 Surfactants are what give shampoo its suds and they serve as excellent cleaning agents.
-Certain types of surfactants are the best ingredients to remove silicone and quat buildup.
-The best surfactants for removing silicones are: Sodium or Ammonium Lauryl/Laureth Sulfate, Sodium C14-17 Alkyl Sulfonate (Olefin Sulfonate), or Cocoamidopropyl Betaine (Naturally Curly).
+They’re the best ingredients to remove silicone and quat buildup.
+The best surfactants for removing silicone are: Sodium or Ammonium Lauryl/Laureth Sulfate, Sodium C14-17 Alkyl Sulfonate (Olefin Sulfonate), or Cocoamidopropyl Betaine (Naturally Curly).